CDK8S Resources

 const stack = await this.generateStack();

-const apiServiceInfo = await this.kubeApi.coreApi.readNamespacedService({
+const apiServiceInfo = await this.kubeApi.coreApi.readNamespacedService(

 name: stack.loadBalancerService.name,

-namespace: stack.loadBalancerService.metadata.namespace || 'default',
+stack.loadBalancerService.metadata.namespace || 'default',

 return apiServiceInfo.status.loadBalancer.ingress[0].ip;